KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_ktx/README.md

 This extension adds the ability to specify textures using KTX v2 images.
 An implementation of this extension can use such images as an alternative to the PNG or JPEG images available in glTF 2.0 when higher precision or range is needed.

 When the extension is used, it's allowed to use value `image/ktx2` for the `mimeType` property of images that are referenced by the `source` property of `KHR_texture_ktx` texture extension object.
+This extension does not define how to output the higher dynamic range result buffer to display or to a lower precision target buffer.

 ## glTF Schema Updates